-- exits · Activate the fire alarm if you detect - fire in a building · Always exit the building in the event - of a fire alarm · Exit by the nearest stairway.
-Do NOT use elevators - Call Public Safety department (3411) from one of the college house phones to notify emergency personnel - · If close by, press the red button on one of the red emergency phones to be directly connected to Public Safety - · Smoke is toxic.
-If the only way out is through smoke, stay low, below the smoke - · If trapped, call 911 and tell them where you are.
+- · Learn the location of emergency exits - · Activate the fire alarm if you detect fire in a building - · Always exit the building in the event of a fire alarm · Exit by the nearest stairway.
+Do NOT - use elevators Call Public Safety department (3411) - from one of the college house phones to notify emergency personnel - · If close by, press the red button on one of the red emergency phones to be directly connected to Public Safety - · Smoke is toxic.
+If the only way out is through smoke, stay low, below the smoke - If trapped, call 911 and tell them where you are.
 Seal doors with rags or clothing and try to signal from a window